AGROECOLOGY EUROPE

 Four agricultural workers were recently killed in Calabria, Italy, exposing the extreme human cost of labour exploitation embedded in parts of Europe’s food system.
 This tragedy reflects structural failures in EU agricultural and migration policies, where pressure for “competitiveness” and cheap food continues to rely on precarious and invisible labour.
 Agroecology cannot be credible unless it fully integrates labour rights, justice, and responsibility across the entire food chain, from field to policy.

-Agroecology Europe is organising a public webinar exploring how agroecology performs economically and how “economic success” is defined in sustainable food systems.
-It brings together research, evidence, and case studies on agroecological transitions across regions.
+Agroecology Europe organised a public webinar exploring how agroecology performs economically and how “economic success” is defined in sustainable food systems.
+It brought together research, evidence, and case studies on agroecological transitions across regions.

 Our understanding of agroecology